marph91/jimmy/docs/formats/default.md

 ## Acknowledgements

+- The markup converters are based largely on [Pandoc](https://pandoc.org/).
+Thanks for developing it!
-The converter is based largely on [Pandoc](https://pandoc.org/).
+- The PDF converter is based on [pdf_oxide](https://github.com/yfedoseev/pdf_oxide).
 Thanks for developing it!